 From Game of Thrones to Game of Homes

-As fans prepare to mourn the passing of the much-anticipated final season of Game of Thrones, Dogs Trust, the UK’s largest dog welfare charity, is hoping the finale of the fantasy drama will mean fewer wolf look-a-like breeds being given up to rescue centres.
+As fans prepare to mourn the passing of the much-anticipated final season of Game of Thrones, we are hoping the finale of the fantasy drama will mean fewer wolf look-a-like breeds being given up to rescue centres.

-Since the series first hit screens, the charity – which finds homes for around 15,000 dogs every year - has seen a huge increase in the number of ‘wolf look-a-likes’ finding themselves at the charity’s 21 rescue centres in need of new homes.
+Since the series first hit screens, Dogs Trust – which finds homes for around 15,000 dogs every year - has seen a huge increase in the number of ‘wolf look-a-likes’ finding themselves at the charity’s 21 rescue centres in need of new homes.

 In 2010, a year before the first series aired, just 79 Alaskan Malamutes, Siberian Huskies and Akitas were cared for at Dogs Trust compared to 411 last year – a 420% increase.
 In comparison, the number of other large breeds finding themselves given up by owners such as Rottweilers, German Shepherds and Weimaraners has fallen by 22%.